fernandovaladao/vwap/README.md

     if buffer.isFull():
         dequeue e from buffer
         decrement e in sum
-    enqueue new price in buffer
+    enqueue price in buffer
-    increment sum with new trading price
+    increment sum with new price
 ```

 ### *trade_streaming*
 The purpose of this package is to provide an interface to stream trading prices for a set of trading pairs.

 The current implementation feeds `Coinbase Websocket` in sandbox environment using `Gorilla WebSocket` api.

 ### *main*